ruvnet/chatgpt_plugin_python/readme.md

 [Replit](https://replit.com/) is an online integrated development environment (IDE) that allows you to code in many programming languages, collaborate with others in real-time, and host and run your applications in the cloud.
 It's a great platform for beginners, educators, and professionals who want to quickly spin up a new project or prototype, or for teams who want to work together on code.

+## Plugin Flow:

+1. **Create a manifest file**: Host a manifest file at yourdomain.com/.well-known/ai-plugin.json, containing metadata about the plugin, authentication details, and an OpenAPI spec for the exposed endpoints.
+2. **Register the plugin in ChatGPT UI**: Install the plugin using the ChatGPT UI, providing the necessary OAuth 2 client\_id and client\_secret or API key for authentication.
+3. **Users activate the plugin**: Users manually activate the plugin in the ChatGPT UI.
+During the alpha phase, developers can share their plugins with 15 additional users.
+4. **Authentication**: If needed, users are redirected via OAuth to your plugin for authentication, and new accounts can be created.
+5. **Users begin a conversation**: OpenAI injects a compact description of the plugin into the ChatGPT conversation, which remains invisible to users.
+The model may invoke an API call from the plugin if relevant, and the API results are incorporated into its response.
+6. **API responses**: The model may include links from API calls in its response, displaying them as rich previews using the OpenGraph protocol.
+7. **User location data**: The user's country and state are sent in the Plugin conversation header for relevant use cases like shopping, restaurants, or weather.
+Additional data sources require user opt-in via a consent screen.

 ## Step 1: Setting up the Plugin Manifest

 The first step in creating a plugin is to define a manifest file.
 The manifest file provides information about the plugin, such as its name, description, and authentication method.
 The authentication method we will be using is a service level authentication token.